C-SHAP for time series: An approach to high-level temporal explanations: Implementation

-Besides the concept construction, a masking algorithm is needed to obtain the SHAP values.
-In this section, we propose a masking algorithm for concepts constructed using time series decomposition.
-This method of masking is not limited to Prophet, but works for any decomposition as defined in~(\ref{eq:general_decomposition}).
+For the calculation of SHAP values, a masking algorithm is needed to obtain masked model output $f_\mathbf{y}(\mathbf{z}_S)$.
+In this section, we discuss an implementation of the approach described in Section~\ref{sec:conceptualisation}.

-For the set of concepts $C = \{c_1, c_2, ..., c_n\}$, the concept $c_i$ can be masked by replacing the associated component $\textbf{y}_i(t)$ in~(\ref{eq:general_decomposition}) by an uninformative value.
-In this paper, uninformative values are simulated by repeatedly replacing $\textbf{y}_i(t)$ by components sampled from the training data\footnote{https://shap.readthedocs.io}.
+For SHAP, features are masked by replacing them with `uninformative' data.
+In our case, this means concepts should be replaced by `uninformative' concepts.
+There are multiple approaches to simulate uninformative data~\citep{shap_documentation}.
+In this paper, we use the approach where uninformative data is approximated by repeatedly replacing concepts with concepts sampled from the training data.

-Concretely, $N$ samples are randomly sampled from the training data as masking samples.
-For each masking sample $\textbf{y}^j(t)$, where $j\in\{1, 2, ..., N\}$, the same procedure is repeated.
-The decomposition in~(\ref{eq:general_decomposition}) is applied to obtain the decomposition $\{\textbf{y}^j_2(t), ..., \textbf{y}^j_n(t)\}$.
-Then, each component $\textbf{y}_i(t)$ in~(\ref{eq:general_decomposition}) that is not in coalition $S$ is replaced by $\textbf{y}_i^j(t)$.
-The model is applied to the result.
-After repeating this for all masking samples, the masked output is approximated by averaging the resulting model outputs: